 German & Tourism

 - Get to know the people rather than just conversing in English with your tour-guide!

 - The German Section participates in the University CORE curriculum by offering all levels of language instruction, from elementary through advanced.

-- Courses in German culture and literature fulfill the International, the Literature, the Diversity, and the Writing-intensive course requirements.
+- Courses in German language, culture and literature may fulfill additional core requirements.

 - International Business

 - IBLC program – International Business with Language and Culture

 - Be a German minor, in conjunction with any major offered at JCU!

 Learning German is not as hard as you think!